 Art 407 Advanced Graphic Design3Concentrated study in conceptual and practical problem solving as related to visual communication.

 Art 489 Portfolio2A guided plan of study resulting in a professional print and digital portfolio, resume', job search process, business interview etiquette and attire, and planning for post-graduate career opportunities.

-Art 490 Senior Design Studio3An intensive project-based study in the combination of time-based and print media as applied to long term / large-scale projects developed by students with peer & faculty review.
+Art 490 Cross Platform Narrative Design3An intensive, project-based study in the combination of motion graphics and print media as applied to long term/large-scale projects developed by students with peer and faculty review.

 ART Studio Elective3